dosullivan019/EA_Atlantis_dev/Documentation.md

 Tried running the model with the physics parameters from the sediment analysis model but it actually made the IKR increase more.

+#### Resolving IKR Recruitment
+Reduced the primary production recruitment parameters (PP_IKR and PP_KR) for IKR and KR to 1.
+The previous number of 3.65e+08 was copied from PwN value in the SeTAS model.

+After this the model ran for about a week longer and then there was an Unstable Si error due to the diatoms consuming the entire Silicon pool.

+#### Resolving Si flux error due to too many PPL
+Reduced the ref_chl from 1.08 to 0.15 (as it was in sediment analysis folder).
+This made no difference to results.

+Increased linear mortality of PPL (PPL_mL) from 0.0001 to 0.14 but made no difference.

+Reduced maximum growth rate of PPL (mum_PPL_T15) from 0.62 to 0.001.
+This solved the problem and model ran for full year.